abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 I won't go into details about this result, I would only mention that the "prime" elements with which we can construct the inclusion order are the ones that are not the *join* of any other elements (for that reason, they are also called *join-irreducible* elements.)

-By the way, the partial orders that are *NOT* distributive lattices are also isomorphic to inclusion orders, it is just that they are isomorphic to inclusion orders that do not contain all possible combinations of elements.
+By the way, the partial orders that are *not* distributive lattices are also isomorphic to inclusion orders, it is just that they are isomorphic to inclusion orders that do not contain all possible combinations of elements.

 <!-- TODO in a Power set P(X), the meet of a collection of subsets is their intersection, and the join is their union -->